Voting rights of Indigenous Australians: Indigenous voting history

-Prior to the Commonwealth of Australia Constitution Act 1900 (UK), each colony of Australia could pass its own legislation concerning the enfranchisement of indigenous Australians.
-Differences between the colonies meant Indigenous Australians' right to vote depended on the area in which they resided.
+Prior to the Commonwealth of Australia Constitution Act 1900 (Imp), each colony of Australia could pass its own legislation concerning the enfranchisement of Indigenous Australians.
+Differences between the colonies meant Indigenous Australians' right to vote depended on the colony in which they resided.

-Voting was reformed by the Constitution Act, which united the states of New South Wales, Victoria, South Australia, Tasmania, Western Australia and Queensland.
-The Constitution established the Commonwealth of Australia, with the previously self-governing colonies federated to establish the Commonwealth.
-Indigenous Australians were granted the universal right to vote in federal elections in 1962 under the Commonwealth Electoral Act 1962.
+The Commonwealth of Australia was proclaimed on 1 January 1901.
+Under the new constitution, the former colonies became states in a federal Commonwealth and a new Commonwealth government was established.
+The voting laws of the former colonies continued to apply in the states until changed by state legislation.
+The Commonwealth established new voting laws at the federal level through the Commonwealth Franchise Act 1902.